-A proof similar to the one above shows that prefactorial curves have genus $0$ even without assuming smoothness, again using properties of the Jacobian.
-We will use \emph{generalized Jacobians} to show that in fact every prefactorial plane curve is smooth.
+We will now use \emph{generalized Jacobians} to show that in fact every prefactorial plane curve is smooth.
 Generalized Jacobians are algebraic groups which arise considering a smooth curve $C$ together with additional data, which encodes information on the singularities on a curve $C'$ with a birational surjective map $C \to C'$.
 When this data is trivial, i.e$.$ when $C'=C$ is smooth, we recover the usual Jacobian, but we will see that as soon as it is not trivial the generalized Jacobian has infinite rank.
 We will then adapt the proof of Proposition \ref{prop:if-smooth-pref-then-deg} to show that prefactoriality implies finite rank of the generalized Jacobian, concluding that prefactorial curves must be smooth of genus 0.

 For a singular point $P$ on a curve $C$, we will write $\widetilde{\mathcal{O}_P}$ for the integral closure of $\mathcal{O}_P$.
 A \emph{normalization} of a singular curve $C$ is a smooth curve $\tilde{C}$ with a finite birational morphism $\phi: \tilde{C} \rightarrow C$; this always exists and is unique up to isomorphism.
 The map $K(C) \rightarrow K(\tilde{C})$ defined by $f \mapsto f \circ \phi$ is then an isomorphism of fields (this is a property of birational maps), and under this isomorphism we have $\widetilde{\mathcal{O}_P} \cong \bigcap_{Q \in \phi^{-1}(P)} \mathcal{O}_Q$ for all $P \in C$.